Keeping Your Members Engaged After The Open

 7. Birthday shoutouts!
 Have fun with it, name your workouts in honor of the birthday that day.
 At the beginning of class, tell your athletes to wish NAME a happy birthday and list your birthday's for the month on your monthly newsletter.

 8. Explain your programming.
 Have your coaches explain why we continue to work certain movements, what we are trying to accomplish and what results we are striving for.
-For Example, at Dynamis we have recently started a 12-week strength cycle and at the beginning of every class our coaches explain what we are doing, why we are doing it and what we are trying to accomplish.
-We continue to speak openly about it welcoming questions and targeting results.
+For Example, some boxes have started a 12-week strength cycle.
+At the beginning of every class, the coaches explain what they are doing, why they are doing it and what they are trying to accomplish.
+The coaches continue to speak openly about it welcoming questions and targeting results.

 9. Fist bumps after every class.
-AMP Partner Brian Holley is the master of the after class fist bump!
-After every workout, he turns the music down and encourages every member to walk around and give everyone a fist bump.
+Fist bumps are a fantastic and simple way to engage with your members!
+After every workout, try turning the music down and encourage every member to walk around and give everyone a fist bump.
 No matter how exhausted people are every time the community ends with a fist bump.

 10. Spotlight a member(s) of the month.
 Every month feature in your newsletter a member or members of the month.
 Interview the member and take pictures, really showcase them.
 Why do they love CrossFit®, what is their favorite movement, what have they achieved while being a member.

 12. Goal Board.
 Encourage members to document their goals and their progress.
 This goes back to number 2 above.
 Understanding where your member is starting and what they want to achieve helps you understand how you can assist them in reaching their goals! this because you get to see exactly what people are looking for.
-Currently at Dynamis CrossFit we have a focus on pull-up progression ultimately for some people to achieve their first bar muscle up.
+For example, you could have a focus on pull-up progression ultimately aiming for some people to achieve their first bar muscle up.

 13. Survey your members.
 Feedback can be scary but reference a great saying "If your not evolving, your dying" - Marcus Lemonis.
 Within our communities a traditional survey wouldn't fly, but approaching feedback one question at a time and casually can provide the feedback you need.